material-components/material-components-android/docs/components/TextInputLayout.md

 </com.google.android.material.textfield.TextInputLayout>
 ```

-Note: You can also use an `EditText` for your input text component.
-However,
+Note: An `EditText` may work for your input text component.
+However, using
-using `TextInputEditText` allows `TextInputLayout` greater control over the
+`TextInputEditText` allows `TextInputLayout` greater control over the visual
-visual aspects of the input text - it allows `TextInputLayout` to display hint
+aspects of the input text and provides accessibility support for the text field.
-in the text field when in "extract mode" (such as landscape mode).

 ### Material Styles